ministryofjustice/peoplefinder/README.md

 Run `bundle exec rake jobs:work` to activate the worker.

+In production, periodic emails are sent to users that have:
+- never logged in before;
+- not updated their profile for a period of time; and
+- not added a team description when they are a team leader.

+Cronjobs are created to daily check for users matching these conditions and send emails.
+Cronjobs are created via the `whenever` gem and configured here: https://github.com/ministryofjustice/peoplefinder/blob/master/config/schedule.rb

 ### In Development

 E-mails in development environment are setup to be delivered using `mailcatcher` gem.
 For that `mailcatcher` has to be started and then accessed on `http://localhost:1080` to read the delivered e-mails.